Optimally Controlling a Random Population

-\begin{remark*} Theorem~\ref{thm:cortosconj} implies that, if we can control arbitrarily many tokens then we can do so with an $\card{\states}$-definable strategy, one that make the same choice in configurations that agree on the token multiplicites up to $\card{\states}$.
+\begin{remark*} Theorem~\ref{thm:cortosconj} implies that, if we can control arbitrarily many tokens then we can do so with a "safe random walk" in some "$\card{\states}$-definable" "arena".
 This has no immediate consequences for the shape of the "winning region" $W$.
-In fact, $W$ may not be "$|S|$-definable" and its ideal representation may require doubly exponentially large constants (cf.~Section~\ref{app:example-chain-of-bottlenecks}).
+In fact, $W$ may not be "$|S|$-definable" and its "ideal" representation may require doubly exponentially large constants (cf.~Section~\ref{app:example-2exp-cutoff}).
 Therefore, in general, $Y$ is strictly contained in $W$.
-Moreover, despite there existing memoryless and deterministic strategies from every configuration in the winning region \cite{Ornstein:AMS1969}, the $\card{\states}$-definable winning strategies guaranteed by Theorem~\ref{thm:cortosconj} may still require randomization (cf.~Section~\ref{sec:butterfly}). \end{remark*}
+Moreover, despite there existing memoryless and deterministic strategies from every configuration in the "winning region" \cite{Ornstein:AMS1969}, the "$\card{\states}$-definable" "winning strategies" guaranteed by Theorem~\ref{thm:cortosconj} may still require randomization (cf.~Section~\ref{sec:butterfly}). \end{remark*}

-Theorem~\ref{thm:cortosconj} suggests a simple dynamic programming algorithm to compute $Y$ and decide the random population control problem, see Algorithm~\ref{alg:EXPSPACE}, which refines a candidate set $V$ until the corresponding ideal is a winning arena.